schneems/ruby_javascript_data_viz/README.md

     > 1/2.0
     => 0.5

-If you get strange results durring division in ruby check to make sure one of your digits is a float.
+If you get strange results during division in ruby check to make sure one of your digits is a float.

 Alright, we've got our array of arrays but we've got to put it into our javascript through ERB.